zamfofex/dummyette/documentation/main.md

 deno run -A .../dummyette/main.js start "$username"
 ~~~

 Sends a challenge to the player with the given username.
 The username may be prefixed by `+` to indicate that the game will be rated.
-It may be suffixed by `:${time_control}` (colon followed by a time control string) to create a game with that time control.
+It may be suffixed by `/${color}` (a slash followed by a color) and also `:${time_control}` (a colon followed by a time control string), each optional, in that order.

+The specified color must be either `white`, `black` or `random`, and will create a game where the bot plays as that color.
+The default color is `black`.

+The given `time` option can be used to create a game with that time control.
 The time control format is the same as for the `lichess.challenge(...)` function of the `lichess.js` module.

-The username may be replaced by a numberic string from 1 through 8, and that will instead start a game against Stockfish of that level.
+The username may be replaced by a numeric string from 1 through 8, and that will instead start a game against Stockfish of that level.
 A `+` or time control has no effect then, but those might change in the future to either be an error or have an effect.

 This will reject any incoming challenges during the game.